Kennuel/TwitterSentimentAI/README.md

 # Backendfolder
 Includes files, framework details and the model files from ludwig

-# Frontend
+# Frontendfolder
-Angularapplication with ludwig running the application as mentioned above
+Angular application with ludwig running the application as mentioned above